ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2017-16226](https://github.com/ossf-cve-benchmark/CVE-2017-16226) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2017-16226.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2017-16226.svg)

 ## CVE-2017-16224
  st is a module for serving static files.
 An attacker is able to craft a request that results in an HTTP 301 (redirect) to an entirely different domain.
 A request for: http://some.server.com//nodesecurity.org/%2e%2e would result in a 301 to //nodesecurity.org/%2e%2e which most browsers treat as a proper redirect as // is translated into the current schema being used.
-Mitigating factor: In order for this to work, st must be serving from the root of a server (/) rather than the typical sub directory (/static/) and the redirect URL will end with some form of URL encoded .. (&quot;%2e%2e&quot;, &quot;%2e.&quot;, &quot;.%2e&quot;).
+Mitigating factor: In order for this to work, st must be serving from the root of a server (/) rather than the typical sub directory (/static/) and the redirect URL will end with some form of URL encoded .. ("%2e%2e", "%2e.", ".%2e").

 - [https://github.com/ossf-cve-benchmark/CVE-2017-16224](https://github.com/ossf-cve-benchmark/CVE-2017-16224) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2017-16224.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2017-16224.svg)

 ## CVE-2017-16138
- The mime module &lt; 1.4.1, 2.0.1, 2.0.2 is vulnerable to regular expression denial of service when a mime lookup is performed on untrusted user input.
+ The mime module  1.4.1, 2.0.1, 2.0.2 is vulnerable to regular expression denial of service when a mime lookup is performed on untrusted user input.